-- There are multiple possible entry points along the river.
-The upper part of the river is the most scenic, (upstream from our location) since the hills get progressively lower as you finally reach Fort Vermilion. - Exposure to civilization is least on the upper (above Pratt's Landing) and lower(after Peace Island) parts of the river
+- There are multiple possible entry points along the river. (see Distance Guide below).
+The upper part of the river is the most scenic, (upstream from our location) since the hills get progressively lower as you finally reach Fort Vermilion. - Exposure to civilization is least on the upper (above Pratt's Landing) and lower( after Peace Island) parts of the river

-5) PADDLING SKILLS REQUIREMENTS
+5) PADDLING SKILLS AND RIVER TRIPPING EXPERIENCE REQUIREMENTS

 - The Peace is a relatively benign river, with no significant rapids from any start point below the Bennet Dam to Fort Vermilion.
-However, note that the Vermilion Chutes at Fort Vermilion are impassable by canoe and must be bypassed or portaged. - That said, the less experience you have, the more preparation you should put in, including acquiring basic paddling skills, plus getting local advice and good maps - With a good leader, the Peace is an excellent venue for families and beginners
+However, note that the Vermilion Chutes at Fort Vermilion are impassable by canoe and must be bypassed or portaged. - Nevertheless, the Peace is large and deep, and its strong current and unpredictable back-currents should always be respected - To avoid potential pitfalls, be sure to acquire basic paddling and outdoor skills, reasonable fitness, and get local current advice and good maps.
+Good planning is essential for a successful trip. - With a good leader, the Peace is an excellent venue for families and beginners